josiest/UnrealNotes/GameModeNotes.md

   - GameMode seems to use a state machine called a "match"
   - InitGame calls `SetMatchState(EnteringMap)` but there are other states that are set at different points: (e.g. InProgress, LeavingMap, etc.)

+### What is the responsibility of the Controller?
+-  Unreal Documentation for `AController`:
+  - Controllers are non-physical actors that can possess a pawn to control its actions.
+PlayerControllers are used by human players to control pawns, while AIContollers implement the artificial intelligence for the pawns they control.
+Controllers take control of a pawn using theri Possess() method, and relinquesh control of the pawn by calling UnPossess()

+    Controllers receive notifications for many of the events ocurring for the Pawn they are controlling.
+This gives teh controller the opportunity to implement the behavior in response to this event, intercpeting the event and superceding the Pawn's default behavior.

+    ControlRotation (accessed via GetControlRotation()) dtermines the
+    viewing/aiming of the controlled pawn and is affected by input such as from a mouse or a gamepad

+  - Keeps a reference to "PlayerState" and "StartSpot" where it spawned.
+Also has a "StateName" member.
+Does this keep track of a current state in some state machine?

+  - Private members: keeps track of its controlled pawn, and "old" controlled pawn for changing pawns (is this needed for single player?).
+Finally, it also keeps track of the character being controlled. **If a character is controlled the player controller, do `Pawn` and `Character` refer to the same object? **

+  - Most of Controller's code seems to be related to multiplayer?
+Although there is some "rotation" related code which seems a little weird that this is specifically separated from the rest of the movement code that's set up in Pawn implementations

+### What responsibility does PlayerController add to the Controller class?
+- From the unreal documentation:
+  - In networked games, PlayerControllers exist on the server for every player-ctonrolled pawn, and also on the controlling client's machine.
+They do NOT exist on a client's machine for pawns controled by remote players elsewhere on the network.

+    One thing to consider when setting up your PlayerController is what functionality should be in the PlayerController, and what should be in your **Pawn**.
+It is possible to handle all input in the Pawn, especially for less complex cases.
+However, if you have more complex needs, like multiple players on one game cient, or the ability to change characters dynamically at runtime, it might be better to handle input in the PlayerController.
+In this case, the PlayerController decides what to do and then issues the commands to the Pawn

+    Also, in some cases, putting input handling or other functionality into the PlayerController is necessary.
+The PlayerController persists throughout the game, while the Pawn can be transient.
+For example, in deathmatch style gameplay, you may die and respawn.
+So you would get a new Pawn, but your PlayerController would be the same.
+In this example, if you kept your score on your Pawn, the score would reset, but if you kept your score on your PlayerController, it would not.